VAIJ-TEJAS/Articles/Calculator using Tkinter/darft4.md

 **Explanation**

-The line ` if __name__ == "__main__"` serves as a conditional statement that ensures the subsequent code block is only executed if the Python script is directly run by the interpreter, rather than being imported as a module into another script.
+The line ` if __name__ == "__main__"` serves as a conditional statement that ensures that the subsequent code block is executed only if the Python script is directly run by the interpreter, rather than being imported as a module into another script.
 Following this condition, `root = tk.Tk()` initializes a new instance of the Tkinter Tk class, establishing the main window or root window for the graphical user interface (GUI) application.
 This window acts as a container for all other GUI elements to be displayed.
 Subsequently, `app = Calculator(root)` creates an instance of the Calculator class, utilizing the root window as an argument, thereby initializing the calculator application within this main window.
 Lastly, `root.mainloop()` initiates the Tkinter event loop, a critical component that continuously listens for user interactions, such as button clicks and window resizing, effectively maintaining the responsiveness of the GUI.
 This function call essentially blocks further script execution until the main window is closed by the user, ensuring the seamless functioning of the GUI application.

 ## Step 6: Outcome of Implementation